Lanesboro, Minnesota | August 1-3, 2016

 This three-day gathering at Eagle Bluff Environmental Learning Center near Lanesboro, Minnesota was the first Watershed Leaders Network workshop.
 Six farmer-driven watershed groups from five states came together to learn from each other and strengthen their local work.

-Leaders of watershed groups that had experienced some successes told their stories simply, without slides, in small groups.
-Each listener followed a listening thread focused on conditions that help create success—catalysts, creativity, collaboration, courageous steps, communication, and synchronicity.
+Together we identified barriers that keep neighbors from working together to resolve water issues.
+Watershed group leaders who had experienced some success told their stories simply, without slides, in small groups.
+Each participant listened for specific conditions that created success—things like catalysts, creativity, collaboration, courageous steps, communication and synchronicity.

-When stories were finished, listeners recounted what they’d heard to storytellers, who saw their work in a new light.
-After two rounds of stories, participants who followed the same listening thread gathered to compare and summarize what they’d heard.
-Then they reported conclusions to the large group, which moved into conversation about how what they’d heard and how it applied to their home watersheds.
+After stories were told, listeners shared what they'd heard with storytellers, who saw their work in a new light.
+People who followed the same listening thread compared and summarized what they’d heard and reported to the large group.
+Then the group talked about how what they'd heard applied to their work at home.

-Time was allowed throughout the workshop to reflect on the question: How does what I’m hearing and learning apply to my situation?
-On day three each local group identified next wise steps for work at home.
-Then they received input from peers in two rounds, with ample time to reflect and revise.
-In the closing circle, every person stood to share their commitments and what they need.
+Throughout the workshop we reflected on the question: How does what I’m hearing and learning apply to my situation?
+On day three each local group identified next wise steps for their work at home, then received input from peers, reflected and revised.
+In the closing circle, every person shared their commitments and what they need to succeed.

 Within two weeks, all participants reported they’d acted on the commitments they had made.